Translate

 Hundreds of Shelduck make their landings on Öland's shore.

-As the sun disappears over the horizon, a White Tailed Eagle arrives in search of supper.
+As the sun disappears over the horizon, a White Tailed Eagle arrives, searching for supper.

 A burning sunset.